Home insurance for flooding

 If you are refused insurance cover because of information you give, you could try the Floodre scheme.

 Floodre is a UK Government scheme to help home owners at a high risk of flooding to find affordable insurance.
 Floodre is a pot of funds which insurers can draw from to keep insurance premiums affordable for consumers.
-For more information about Floodre, see www.floodre.co.uk.
+You can read about how the Floodre scheme works on floodre.co.uk.

 You should apply directly to insurers taking part in the Floodre scheme, and state that you are applying for a Floodre policy.
-A list of participating insurers is available at www.floodre.co.uk.
+You can find a list of participating insurers on floodre.co.uk.

 To be eligible for Floodre, the home you want to insure must have been built before 1 January 2009.
-For further eligibility details, see www.floodre.co.uk.
+More information on eligibility details can be found on floodre.co.uk.

 Insurers who are participating in Floodre do not have to give you a quotation.
 It is worth asking for Floodre insurance quotations from several insurers to compare the price of insurance premiums.
 If you are not able to find insurance through Floodre, you could contact a specialist flood insurer.
 You can use the 'find insurance' tool on the British Insurance Brokers’ Association website or phone their helpline on 0370 950 1790 to find specialist brokers that supply your area.

 You should check that you meet all the conditions of your Floodre policy to prevent it being invalidated when you come to claim.
 You should also carefully check for any exclusions.